vasenin26/modxHelper/README.md

 clear|clearCache - clear cache folder
-regNameSpace [namespace] - register new namespace schema - generate database map from xPDO schema lexicon - manage lexicons
+regNameSpace [namespace] - register new namespace schema - generate database map from xPDO schema snapshot - make dump of modDocument, modChunk and modSnippet into files for your git commit.
+It help to merge database changes with the remote site copy. lexicon - manage lexicons

 ````